Netflix/denominator/README.md

 ```

 ### Use via Dagger
-Soem users may wish to use Denominator as a Dagger library.
+Some users may wish to use Denominator as a Dagger library.
 Here's one way to achieve that:
 ```java
 import static denominator.CredentialsConfiguration.credentials;
 import static denominator.Dagger.provider;